renebarto/baremetal/doc/tutorials/18-writing-unit-tests.md

 Info   Halt (System:122)
 ```

-As you can see, we have 156 test for the `string` class, which actually have a multitude of this in test cases.
+As you can see, we have 156 tests for the `string` class, which have a multiple test cases each.

 ## Writing class tests for serialization - Step 5 {#TUTORIAL_18_WRITING_UNIT_TESTS_WRITING_CLASS_TESTS_FOR_SERIALIZATION___STEP_5}